Neosperience/TJBinder/README.md

 `dataObject` is another property defined by the `UIView` category and it simple allows to store a named Objective-C `id` object associated with a view.
 You set this object on the view in the view controller.
 When `TJBinder` has found the `dataObject` it continues the traverse on the key path of the data object until it founds the leaf property defined by the last element of the key path.

-`BindProxy` subscribes as an observer of the leaf property of the `dataObject` so the Objective-C runtime will notify `BindProxy` every time the property changes value. `BindProxy` will handle this notification extracting the value of the property and updating the associated `UIView` property with its value.

 Limitations
 -----------

 Due to the nature of Key-Value Coding `TJBinder` and the compiler can not check the existence of the properties and the validity of the key path defined by you at compile time.
 If you receive "this class is not key value coding-compliant for the key ..." exceptions at runtime, double-check the key path you entered in Interface Builder paying particular attention to:

- - All key path elements you define both for the view as for the data object have to be key-value observable.
-This is true for most of `@properties` defined by you or by other APIs, but for other methods it won't work.
-For example if your data object is an `NSArray` then the key path `dataObject.lastObject` will not work.
  - When you define a binding `TJBinder` will not check whether the type of the leaf property of the data object matches the property of the view.
 You should ensure this yourself.
 For example if `TJBinder` finds a `UIColor` object in the property of the data object it will try to assign it to the property of the view object even if it has a different type.
 This can cause a series of hard-to-debug bugs, including "unrecognized selector sent to instance" exceptions, `EXC_BAD_ACCESS` signals, or even worse, silent failing.
 Always check the type matching of your bindings.

 Key path operator reference